 • Of all these rules there are exceptions, so read in detail about your plant and the rules of its content in the encyclopedia of indoor plants.

-Signs of lack of light
+Signs of insufficient light

 • The leaves are pale and smaller than they should be